valeriorichi/postgraduate-exercises/README.md

 These 20 Challenges are designed to get you ready for your next tech test so you ace it.

-Make sure to read the **START_HERE** file before delving in, it contains some valuable information before you get started.
+Make sure to read the **START_HERE.md** file before delving in, it contains some valuable information before you get started.

 ### **Front end tech tests**

 If you're wanting a Front End Developer position, you'll still come across tech tests.
 But, these are to see how well you work with front end technologies instead of your problem solving acumen.

-You can check out the START_HERE.md file in the src/ directory, or...
+You can check out the **START_HERE.md** file in the src/ directory, or...

 Run the following script: